rojoricardo/HomeAssistant/UCTronics_OLED_Display_Python/README.md

 ## Second Step - Enable this Addon.
 1. Start the Addon
 2. Check the "Log" and see if there are any errors.
-3. Your OLED should be displaying.
+3. Your OLED should be displaying and fan and RGB leds reflecting the temperature

 ## Some Teaser Screenshots.
 ### Splash Screen